Somnath-85/LegalAgent/README.md

 - Analyze the document using Google’s Gemini 2.0 Flash model to get a detaied analysis.

-The application uses LangChain document loaders (PyPDFLoader) to extract text from legal documents, and LangChain’s LLMChain with a custom prompt to generate a structured analysis.
+The application uses LangChain document loaders (PyPDFLoader) to extract text from legal documents, vectorise the text, store it into FAISS store and LangChain’s LLMChain with a custom prompt to generate a structured analysis.
 Streamlit provides a user-friendly interface with custom styling for better readability.

 Project Structure
 - app.py: Main application code for the legal document review Application.